 Another resource is your peers – talk to Brown students who are from the country or have studied abroad there.
 Of course should you ever have concern for your safety, you should contact your resident director and on-site staff immediately.

-- Diversity Issues in Study Abroad is a collection of quotes by Brown University students about their experiences abroad.
+- Diversity Issues in Study Abroad is a collection of quotes by Brown University students from 1999-2001 about their experiences abroad.
 The quotes were gathered through a survey that directly addressed issues of diversity including ethnicity, heritage, sexual orientation, religion, minority/majority issues, physical appearance, and language.

 - Project for Learning Abroad, Training and Outreach (PLATO) offers links to organizations, resources, and scholarships that support academic advancement for underrepresented groups.

 - DiversityAbroad offers tips for minority students, students with disabilities, and GLTB students who are considering study abroad.

 Gay, Lesbian, Bisexual, and Transgendered Travelers